All Episodes

 I have never advised black Americans not to receive vaccines.

-At one point you say I'm anti-vax, and that's a bad thing.
+At one point you say I'm anti-vax and that's a bad thing.

 The other thing, the other moment you point out that all my children are vax.

-I fact I'm fully compliant with the vaccine schedule myself, except for COVID.
+I fact, I'm fully compliant with the vaccine schedule myself, except for COVID.

-I I I took flu vaccines for 20 years straight.
+I took flu vaccines for 20 years straight.

-I have never been an anti-fax.
+I have never been anti-vax.

-I have never told any I have never told the public avoid vaccination.
+I have never told the public, avoid vaccination.

 The only thing I've asked for, and my views are constantly misrepresented.

-You know, and he's allowed to have that.
+And he's allowed to have that.

 Yeah, he's absolutely allowed to have that.

-He's allowed to express his opinion on that, and he's allowed to show evidence of of those opinions.
+He's allowed to show evidence of those opinions.

-They're trying to go after RFK Jr. because he's a primary opponent, and they did that three days into their administration to start trying to censor.
+And they did that three days into their administration to start trying to censor him.

 Unbelievable.